On May 29, Jonathan Young posted two pictures to his Facebook page.

 Protection becomes a priority after sunset.
 That’s normally when the Boogaloo Boys take up positions to guard local businesses or apartment buildings.
 Teeter’s kitted out then, open-carrying an M4A1 semi-automatic rifle.

-Teeter claimed that the Boogaloos have received an enormous amount of support from members of the community, but from the police, not so much.
+Teeter claimed the Boogaloos have received an enormous amount of support from members of the community, but from the police, not so much.
 He shrugged off the cops’ suspicions.

 “When you and 20 of your buddies are protecting a business with guns and body armor, the police are not so quick to say anything about it,” he said.